Python-GIS-book/site/source/part1/chapter-02/md/04-conditional-statements.md

 ### if, elif and else

-We can link several conditions together using the "else if" -statement `elif`.
+We can link several conditions together using the "else if" statement `elif`.
 Python checks the `elif` and `else` statements only if previous conditions were `False`.
 You can have multiple `elif` statements to check for additional conditions.
-Let's create a chain of `if` `elif` and `else` -statements that are able to tell us if the temperature is above freezing, exactly at freezing point or below freezing:
+Let's create a chain of `if`, `elif`, and `else` statements that are able to tell us if the temperature is above freezing, exactly at the freezing point, or below freezing.

 ```python
 temperature = -3